digi-ron/AU-Falcon-SPUD-Project/Engine/ISC/ISC.md

 > This information is only relevant to the I6 models, due to lack of information on V8 models available {: .block-note}

 The Idle Speed Controller is the component on top of the Throttle body at the top of the motor responsible for controlling the idle while the throttle is completely shut.

-If this were to fail, the most likely symptoms would be failure to reliably cold start, requiring you to hold the throttle down somewhat to get the car to turn over.
+## Diagnosis

+Only one known test is available for the ISC to check for failure without removal, which is the vehicles inability to reliably cold start.
+Note that this is *not* a reliable test, and the movement of the ISC inner spring should be tested to confirm this diagnosis.

 ## Location